New hire checklist: A step-by-step guide to onboarding employees in the Czech Republic (Czechia) [2024]

 Jun 13, 2023

-Congratulations!
-You’ve just made your first hire in the Czech Republic.
+Congratulations on hiring in the Czech Republic!
 Now you need to focus on the next critical step: onboarding.
 If this process goes smoothly, your employee will be off to a great start.

 It’s important to get the onboarding process right, especially in a country where there’s a 20% rate of voluntary turnover.
 Turnover costs the Czech economy billions, and it can cost you, too.